 Summertime in the Southeastern United States is famous for its flying insects and other bugs and every year my family is on the hunt for something to keep them at bay.
-This year, with a one-year-old son to worry about, I started looking for a safe, natural method to keep mosquitoes off of him and wondered whether or not citronella is safe for babies and if it is strong enough to do the job.
+When it comes to mosquito repellents, citronella has been a popular choice for years.
+However, you may be wondering: is citronella oil safe for babies?

 Research shows that citronella is reasonably safe for babies under normal circumstances, but shouldn’t be used on those less than six months old.
-There have been documented short-term side effects such as allergic reactions and irritation and long-term studies suggest that repeated, heavy exposure to the skin could have some carcinogenic effects due to trace amounts of a chemical called methyleugenol in the oils.
+There have been documented short-term side effects such as allergic reactions and irritation and long-term studies suggest that repeated, heavy exposure to the skin could have negative effects.

 If you want to learn more about the safety of citronella oil for your baby, read on to see the questions I had and my personal experience using it to protect my family.